-- Requires prospective adoptive parents to complete specified training as part of the adoption home study. - Requires students acting as adoption assessors be students who are working to earn a four-year post-secondary degree in social or behavior science, or both, and additionally permits the student's supervisor to be a marriage and family therapist. - Requires that a person supervising a student acting as an adoption assessor on or after July 1, 2009, to have completed specified training.
+- Requires prospective adoptive parents to complete specified training as part of the adoption home study. - Permits a licensed marriage and family therapist to act as an adoption assessor. - Requires students acting as adoption assessors be students who are working to earn a four-year post-secondary degree in social or behavior science, or both, and additionally permits the student's supervisor to be a marriage and family therapist. - Requires that a person supervising a student acting as an adoption assessor on or after July 1, 2009, to have completed specified training.